ONCE upon a time, a manufacturing company stood in the heart of Nnewi, the industrial hub of the south-eastern state of Anambra, Nigeria.

 Customers visited Nnewi from different parts of Nigeria to buy these products.
 A lucrative company with many customers, it had over 40 members of staff in different production lines.

 In 2016, however, one year after President Muhammadu Buhari came to power, the company, established in 1989, began to wobble.
-There was suddenly a foreign exchange (FX) crunch due to declining oil prices, and many manufacturers could not have access to dollars with which to import their raw materials.
+There was suddenly a foreign exchange (FX) crunch due to declining oil prices, and many manufacturers could not have access to dollars to import their raw materials.

 In 2016, manufacturers imported 48 per cent of their raw materials using mostly dollars, according to the Manufacturers Association of Nigeria (MAN).